frdl/remote-psr4/README.md

 This is recommended for larger projects, **please use [my API Server](https://webfan.de/install/) only for testing, if want to use it productionaly or need a larger amount of load, please contact me!**
-You can also [contact me](https://startforum.de/u/till.wehowski/about) if you need any help with my packages, or if you need a webhosting plan!
+You can also [contact me](https://startforum.de/u/till.wehowski/about) if you need any help with my packages, or if you need a [webhosting plan](https://domainundhomepagespeicher.de/)!

-Optionaly you can [configure the client](#with-custom-configuration), e.g. to load from githubs without a central server.
+Optionaly you can [configure the client](#with-custom-configuration), e.g. to load from githubs **without a central server**.

 ## Usage
 ````php